Compose queries dynamically¶

 If you want to provide a default value for your variable, you can use

-method on a variable.
+the default method on a variable.

 The following code: